-The wizard allows you to configure drives once the following conditions have been met:
+The wizard is used to configure drives once these conditions have been met:

-- The scan has been performed - Your project is compliant with the physical devices on the EtherCAT network - You have activated the Online Configuration mode
+- The "EtherCAT Scan and Association" (→ p.
+133) has been performed. - Your project is compliant with the physical devices on the EtherCAT network. - You have activated the Online Configuration mode in the "EtherCAT Toolbar" (→ p.
+268).